tcncloud/wollemi/README.md

 wollemi fmt command.

-Wollemi is currently unable to parse build files which contain python string inerpolation.
+Wollemi is currently unable to parse build files which contain python string interpolation.
 These build files will not be formatted because of this issue.
 Also, when the unparseable build file contains go get rules gofmt will be unable to resolve go dependencies to targets contained in this build file.
 To get around the unresolved go dependency issue you can